francopub/francopub.github.io/README.md

 # To do for next iteration

 - Add testimonials
-- Add old personal site
 - Add tags and categories to blog

+## Projects to add

+- Add FCC projects when they are finished
+- Add TOC Builder for EWIC

 # Future iterations